CyberDefCons/Company-Profile-/README.md

 🚀 Who We Are

-Cyber Defense Consultancy is a Zimbabwe-based, globally focused firm offering remote and on-site cybersecurity solutions.
+Cyber Defense Consultancy, part of the Microsoft for Startups Founders Hub, is a globally focused firm offering remote and on-site cybersecurity solutions.
 We specialize in delivering risk-driven strategies, AI-secure architectures, and compliance services tailored to modern digital threats.

 ---